 In order to respond to the current state of emergency related to the novel coronavirus (“COVID-19”) and to comply with relevant state and local orders related to COVID-19, the County of Calhoun has prepared the following COVID-19 Preparedness and Response Plan (“Plan”).
-This Plan may be updated as this situation evolves or as state or local orders related to COVID-19 are issued or amended.
+This Plan may be updated as this situation evolves or as state or local orders, or federal guidance, related to COVID-19 are issued or amended.

 Employees are instructed to wash their hands frequently, to cover their coughs and sneezes with tissue or use the inside of their elbow, and to avoid touching their faces.
 Employees will be provided with access to places to frequently wash hands or to access hand sanitizer.
 Employees will also be provided with access to tissues and to places to properly dispose of them.
 Signs regarding proper hand washing methods will be posted in all restrooms.
 Hand shaking is also prohibited to ensure good hand hygiene.

 Workers are required to stay home if they are sick.
 Employees are permitted to take paid leave consistent with the Families First Coronavirus Response Act and the Calhoun County's applicable PTO policies, including our Health Emergency Leave Policy.
 Any onsite employee who appears to have a respiratory illness may be separated from other employees and sent home.

 All employees whose job duties can be done successfully and efficiently will be allowed to work remotely.
 In addition, face-to-face meetings should be replaced with virtual communications to the extent possible.

 Increased cleaning and disinfecting of surfaces, equipment, and other elements of the work environment will be performed regularly, based on our operations, using products containing EPA-approved disinfectants.